grace-notes/website/contents/topics/babylon.md

 fortification line on the bank of the Euphrates (W. S. LaSor)

 Herodotus (i.181–183) described Etemenanki, which he called the “sanctuary” of Zeus Belos.
-It was, he wrote, 2 stadia (400 m or 1300 ft) sq and was entered through a bronze gate.
+It was, he wrote, 2 stadia  sq and was entered through a bronze gate.
 The temple tower stood in the center of the sanctuary, its sides 1 stadium (200 m, 650 ft) long, with eight towers, one on top of the other.
 It also had slopes or steps rising on each level. (*See* Babel, Tower Of.)
 In the large topmost temple was a couch covered in beautiful rugs with a golden table.
 There was no image of the deity, and the Chaldean priests informed Herodotus that one unmarried native woman spent the night there to be visited by the deity.
 Though Herodotus did not believe the story, it conforms to the known Babylonian view of the sacred marriage.

 *__H.
 Esagila__* The principal temple of Babylon, Esagila (“house of the uplifted head”), was dedicated to the patron deity of the city Marduk.